Sign up to get e-Literate posts delivered by email

 Tag Archives: long-tail

-Thanks to fellow Oracle blogger Jake Kuramoto for pointing to this ZDNet piece revealing (among other things) that JotSpot is about to become part of the Google Apps package.
-Long-time e-Literate readers know that I was lucky enough to be … Continue reading
+By Michael FeldsteinMore Posts (1102) Thanks to fellow Oracle blogger Jake Kuramoto for pointing to this ZDNet piece revealing (among other things) that JotSpot is about to become part of the Google Apps package.
+Long-time e-Literate readers know that I … Continue reading

 By Michael FeldsteinMore Posts (1102) One of the emerging themes from the Sakai Amsterdam conference was a strong desire in the community to develop a coherent vision for Sakai’s developing educational value proposition.
-Now, because of Sakai’s heritage as a project grown out of an … Continue reading
+Now, because of Sakai’s heritage as a … Continue reading

 By Michael FeldsteinMore Posts (1102) I just had two new articles published in e-Learn Magazine.
-The first one, A Call to Arms, is an opinion piece arguing that we urgently need more direct faculty-technologist collaboration in LMS design if we are to make any kind … Continue reading
+The first one, A Call to Arms, is an opinion piece arguing that we urgently need more direct faculty-technologist collaboration in LMS design if we … Continue reading

 By Michael FeldsteinMore Posts (1102) Here’s a nice little tool, community, and design pattern for creating and sharing how-to learning objects.
 Basically, it provides a wizard for inputting text step descriptions and illustrative images.
-Mix in some Flickr-style usability principles and some folksonomic tagging goodness, … Continue reading
+Mix in some Flickr-style usability principles … Continue reading